 Our policy is to respect and protect the privacy of anyone who visits www.accountingforsustainability.org.uk (the site).
 Accounting for Sustainability uses all reasonable endeavors to comply with the Data Protection Act 1998 (DPA).

 This policy, together with our Terms and Conditions of Use, and any other documents referred to in them, sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

-For the purposes of the DPA, the data controller is the Principal Private Secretary for the Household of TRH The Prince of Wales and The Duchess of Cornwall.
+For the purposes of the DPA, the data controller is the Executive Director of The Prince of Wales's Charitable Foundation.
 Correspondence may be addressed to Clarence House, London, SW1A 1BA, marked for the attention of Accounting for Sustainability.

 The following information may be collected from you: